Please ensure Javascript is enabled for purposes of website accessibility

 What types of payments can I make using Open Finance?

 Open Finance supports initiating a variety of payments with your explicit consent, including single instant payments, recurring transactions, bulk payments, future-dated transfers, and international payments.
-Your bank or other Licensed Financial Institution will still make the payment initiated by the Third-Party Provider.
+Your bank or other LFI will still make the payment initiated by the TPP.

 How can I track the payments I made through Open Finance?

-You can track Open Finance payments through your Licensed Financial Institution’s platform or the Third-Party Provider that initiated the transaction.
+You can track Open Finance payments through your LFI’s platform or the TPP that initiated the transaction.
 You can check if a payment has been completed, failed, or is still pending through their transaction history.

 What happens if my Open Finance payment fails?

-If an Open Finance payment fails, the concerned Third-Party Provider or Licensed Financial Institution will notify you of the failure.
+If an Open Finance payment fails, the concerned TPP or LFI will immediately notify you of the transaction failure.
 Possible reasons include insufficient funds, authentication errors, or a processing error at the receiving institution.
-The Third-Party Provider or Licensed Financial Institution will guide you on corrective actions.
+The TPP or LFI will guide you on corrective actions.
 You can also check the payment status through their provider's transaction history.

 How does Open Finance ensure a user-friendly experience?

-Licensed Financial Institutions and Third-Party Providers are required to deliver a consistent and user-friendly digital experience by Nebras.
-The standardized experience includes helpful features such as:
+LFIs and TPPs are required to deliver a consistent and user-friendly digital experience by Nebras.
+The standardised experience includes helpful features such as:

-• Giving consent – When giving consent to any Third-Party Provider from any Licensed Financial Institution, users will always experience the same customer journey and the same format of information about the consent.
+• Giving consent – When giving consent to any TPP from any LFI, users will always experience the same customer journey and the same format of information about the consent.

-• Managing consent – You will always be able to easily view, manage, or revoke your permissions with any Third-Party Provider or Licensed Financial Institution.
+• Managing consent – You will always be able to easily view, manage, or revoke your permissions with any TPP or LFI.

 • Tracking transactions – Keep track of your transactions so you always know what’s happening with your money.